 During this contraction, the muscles shorten to generate force to overcome resistance.
 For eg: Weight lifting towards the shoulders involves concentric muscle contractions.

 - Eccentric contractions

 During this contraction, the muscles increase in length to generate force to overcome resistance.
 These contractions can be voluntary as well as non-voluntary.

 Isotonic exercise definition

-Exercises that involve a lifting phase and a lowering phase is considered to be an isotonic exercise, like bicep curls and push-ups.
-Bicep curls involve raising the arm and lowering it while push up exercise involves raising the body and lowering it in a plank position.
+Exercises that involve a lifting phase and a lowering phase is considered to be isotonic exercises, like bicep curls and push-ups.
+Bicep curls involve raising the arm and lowering it while push-up exercise involves raising the body and lowering it in a plank position.
 Here, it is important to understand that isotonic muscles will exhibit the same muscle tone.
 Hence, isotonic exercise may not result from isotonic muscles.
-For example, in bicep curls, a person may exert more unequal focus on right or left biceps thus resulting in non-isotonic muscles.
-On the contrary, in the push-ups both the sides of the bodywork equally, and hence they result from isotonic muscles.
+For example, in bicep curls, a person may exert more unequal focus on the right or left biceps thus resulting in non-isotonic muscles.
+On the contrary, in the push-ups both the sides of the body work equally, and hence they result from isotonic muscles.

 - Mathias, R. T., & Wang, H. (2005).
 Local osmosis and isotonic transport.
 The Journal of membrane biology, 208(1), 39–53. https://doi.org/10.1007/s00232-005-0817-9.